structured-query-language/structured-query-language.github.io/split-a-column-value-into-multiple-columns-based-on-delimiter-using-PIVOT.md

-# Split a column value to multiple columns based on delimiter in Snowflake
+# Split a column value into multiple columns based on delimiter in Snowflake

 Recently I had to work with a table that had all the data in a single comma delimted column.
 The data looked as following: